About

 Apr 10 2024

-Our paper “Vision-state Fusion: Improving Deep Neural Networks for Autonomous Robotics” has just been accepted for publication in the Journal of Intelligent & Robotic Systems, paper.
+Our new journal article “Vision-state Fusion: Improving Deep Neural Networks for Autonomous Robotics” has just been accepted for publication in the Springer Journal of Intelligent & Robotic Systems.
+Springer open access.

 Mar 15 2024

-Our paper “Fusing Multi-sensor Input with State Information on TinyML Brains for Autonomous Nano-drones” was presented at the European Robotics Forum 2024 arXiv preprint.
+Our new paper “Fusing Multi-sensor Input with State Information on TinyML Brains for Autonomous Nano-drones” was presented at the European Robotics Forum 2024. arXiv preprint.

 Mar 15 2024

-Our paper “A Deep Learning-based Pest Insect Monitoring System for Ultra-low Power Pocket-sized Drones” was accepted for publication in the Wi-DroIT 2024 workshop.
+Our new paper “A Deep Learning-based Pest Insect Monitoring System for Ultra-low Power Pocket-sized Drones” was accepted for publication in the Wi-DroIT 2024 Workshop in conjunction with the IEEE International Conference on Distributed Computing in Smart Systems and Internet of Things (DCOSS). arXiv preprint

 Jan 29, 2024